What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - Provide information, training and supervision to the employees to ensure the health and safety at work (e.g. instructions to maintain a distance of at least 1.5 meters, prohibiting coming to work sick; communication of hand washing rules)

-Carry out a risk assessment.
+- Carry out a risk assessment.
 The risk assessment should identify the risk, decide how likely it is that someone will be harmed and require action to be taken to eliminate the hazard, or, if that is not possible, control the risk (e.g. sending home employees who feel sick).
 The risk assessment should also be carried out with the assistance of a company doctor who advises the employer on the preparation, the implementation and the ongoing improvement process to ensure that the risk assessment is conducted in line with the occupational health and safety standards.
 However there is no legal obligation to obtain the company doctor’s consent to the actions to be taken.
 The risk assessment must take into account the organisation of work tasks, the working time and the integration of home office employees into company processes as well as the additional psychological stress factors resulting from the epidemic situation.

 - The website of the German Ministry of Labor and Social Affairs provides guidance regarding occupational safety in the time of COVID-19 and can be reviewed to keep up with the medical and governmental guidance (information available in various languages).